PaRr0tBoY/dotfile_and_restorable/README.md

 dotfile under these paths mostly or completely come from others' repo, I just simply copy them and made some slight modification.

 By executing /macos_default_executive/.macos you can apply some useful settings,either visible or not in macos settings app.

-*Before trying to execute .macos, remember to back up you mac and check its content and maybe modify it to fit your needs*
+**Before trying to execute .macos, remember to back up you mac and check its content and maybe modify it to fit your needs**

-To use .macos, give it Execution authority with:
+To use .macos, give it execution authority with:

 ```
 cd /macos_default_executive
 chmod +x .macos
 ```

 and then execute it.
 It might ask you for password.
 Wait a few seconds until it is done.
-It's as simple as that.

 ```
 ./.macos
 ```

+Done.
+It's as simple as that.

 The instructions above also apply to /brew/brew.sh